linode/apl-docs/docs/inst-cli.md

 otomi console
 ```

 The console allows for easy configuration of many settings but not all.
 Assuming the setup steps are completed, you need to now configure the Otomi values repository.
-This repo is the source configuration for Otomi Container Platform.
-It contains drone pipeline configuration for listening to updates of these values targeting the cluster the drone instance is running on.
+This repo is the source configuration for Otomi.
+It contains Drone pipeline configuration for listening to updates of these values targeting the cluster the Drone instance is running on.

 ## 5. Configuration